sagepublishing/rejected_article_tracker_pkg/README.md

     }
 ]

-# A dict of configuration.
-# See below for more details.
+# @see below for configuration details.
 config = {
     "filter_dates": {'from': '2007-01-01', 'to': '2020-07-01'},
     "threshold": 70, # Filters out matches which are less than this nubmer